Phase transition of the 3-majority opinion dynamics with noisy interactions: Introduction

 \subsection{Structure of the paper}

-Next section contains the preliminaries for the analysis and the result statements. \cref{sec:results} is devoted to the statements of the main theorems.
-In \cref{sec:analysis} we prove the theorems.
-Finally, in \cref{app:tools} we state some probabilistic tools we use throughout the analysis.
+\cref{sec:preliminaries} contains the preliminaries for the analysis and the result statements. \cref{ssec:victory_majority} contains the victory of majority case, i.e.\ where $p<1/3$ and there is large enough initial bias. \cref{ssec:symmetry_breaking} contains the symmetry breaking result, i.e.\ where $p<1/3$ but we have no condition on the initial bias.
+In \cref{ssec:victory_noise} we analyze the victory of noise case, i.e.\ where $p>1/3$.
+Finally, in \cref{sec:dynamics:simulations} we show some simulation results.